kubernetes/kops/docs/cluster_spec.md

 Will result in the flag `--resolv-conf=` being built.

 #### Enable Custom metrics support
-To use custom metrics in kubernetes as per [custom metrics doc](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-custom-metrics) we have to set flag  `ENABLE_CUSTOM_METRICS` to `true` on all the kubelets. we can specify that in the `kubelet` spec in our cluster.yml.
+To use custom metrics in kubernetes as per [custom metrics doc](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-custom-metrics) we have to set the flag `--enable-custom-metrics` to `true` on all the kubelets.
+We can specify that in the `kubelet` spec in our cluster.yml.

 ```
 spec:
   kubelet:
     enableCustomMetrics: true
 ```

 ### kubeScheduler

 This block contains configurations for `kube-scheduler`.
 See https://kubernetes.io/docs/admin/kube-scheduler/